w3geo/agraratlas/README.md

     npm run build-app

+## Deploy a release

+Continuous deployment to the production server takes place when a release tag (i.e. prefixed with 'v') is pushed.
+The easiest way to achieve this is to use `npm version`.
+These three steps will cut a release and deploy it to the production server:

+    git pull origin main
+    npm version patch # oder "minor" oder "major" statt "patch" git push --follow-tags

+Note that this only deploys code, not data.

 ## Creating sprites for the Mapbox Style file

 The sprites in `public/map/` are created from the svg images in `pulic/map/icons/`.
 When adding new svg images to that folder, run